Massachusetts Institute of Technology

 PART IV: WHAT TO TURN IN

 This first lab exercise is intended to acquaint you with the computing environment used for the class and with the tools available to move data among various desktop applications and database engines.
-Don't worry if you are not familiar enough at the outset the various tools and the steps needed to make the connections.
+Don't worry if you are not familiar enough at the outset with the various tools and the steps needed to make the connections.
 We will discuss them a bit in today's lab and again in subsequent lectures and labs.

-You should turn in PDF copies of the the three 'printouts' described in Part II above (one each from ArcScene, MS-Access, and Excel) and the map you created in the ArcGIS review exercises (if you haven’t already taken 11.520 or 11.188).
 Make sure that your name, MIT email address and the date are on the submission.
 If you wish to include the PDFs as part of a Word document that you submit as a single file, that is okay too.
 If you wish to submit homework using some other file format, please check with the Instructor regarding the particular format.
-The lab assignment should be uploaded to the 11.521 Stellar website (https://stellar.mit.edu/S/course/11/sp11/11.521) by the start of next week's lab exercise at 4pm Tuesday, February 12 2013.
-(Note, you will not be able to access the stellar site until a few days from now when you have been added to the class list.)
+The lab assignment should be uploaded to the 11.521 Stellar website (https://stellar.mit.edu/S/course/11/sp18/11.521) by the start of next week's lab exercise at 4pm Tuesday, February 13, 2018.
+(Note, you may not be able to access the stellar site until a few days from now when you have been added to the class list.)

-Home | Syllabus | Lectures | Labs | CRN | MIT
+Home | Syllabus | Lectures | Labs | CRON | MIT